fishjam-cloud/documentation/guide/integration/terms.md

 ### Room

-Collection of participants that could see all videos streamed by other participants
+Collection of peers that can send and receive video/audio to and from other peers

-### Participant
+### Peer

-User that is connected to room.
-Each participant has associated some metadata and tracks.
+User that is connected to a room.
+Each peer has some associated metadata and tracks.

 ### Track

-Single video or audio streamed by participant.
-It could be camera view, shared screen or microphone audio.
-Each participant could stream few tracks.
+Single stream of video or audio of a peer.
+It could be a camera view, shared screen or microphone audio.
+Each peer can
+stream multiple tracks.

 ### Management Token

 Secret token that should be stored on your backend.
-It allows to create rooms and add participants.
+It allows to create rooms and add peers.

-### Participant Token
+### Peer Token

-Token that your backend should pass to end client as authentication method for user to access room.
+Token that your backend should pass to end clients to allow access to a specific room.

 ### Fishjam URL

 URL to your Fishjam instance.
-It is used by server to adds participant to room (and create rooms).
-And also it is used by client apps to join room.
+It is used by your backend server to add peers to rooms (and create rooms).
+It is also used by
+end client apps to join rooms.

-### Room manager
+### Room Manager

 Our test app available **only** on Sandbox environment.
 It allows to test Fishjam Cloud without need to add create rooms functionality on your backend.